bouabidiMezni/Direction-Of-Arrival-Estimation/README.md

 To facilitate the analysis, it is necessary to make idealistic assumptions of the antennas and signals.
 Assuming that:
-The antenna array is linear, its N elements are omni-directional, the gain is equal and there isn't inconsistent, mutual coupling or other factors.
+The antenna array is linear.
+Its N elements are omni-directional.

 The signals, whose number M is known, are non-associated narrowband signal.
 The signals, from far-field, received by the linear array are plane waves.